ingenmaffen/dev-clicker/README.md

 # Dev Clicker

-An idle game based on software development
+An idle game based on software development.
+The game is available at [https://dev-clicker.web.app/](https://dev-clicker.web.app/)

 ## Notes